How Latin American Companies Can Market and Operate in the USA

 What is the PR process?
 How does it benefit you in the long run?

-Do you have a good website?
-Do you have calls to action on each page?
+Do you have a good website with calls to action on each page?
 Is it hosted in the United States?
 Host it in the United States.
 Maybe a firm can fix that problem with a CDN.

 Are you structurally ready to start talking to prospects and clients in the US?
 If the answer is yes, then the next step should be doing a brand visibility audit or brand report on what you have currently.